ibm-cloud-docs/vmwaresolutions/vcenter/scb-overview.md

 {: #scb-overview-techspec}

 Review the following specifications before you begin.
-* The Security and Compliance Readiness Bundle offering is based on VMware® NSX-T and VMware vSphere® 7.0.
+* The Security and Compliance Readiness Bundle offering is based on VMware® NSX-T™ and VMware vSphere® 7.0.
 * [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services) and [KMIP for VMware](https://cloud.ibm.com/infrastructure/vmware-solutions/console/servicestandalonenew/KMIPAdapter) are required for the Security and Compliance Readiness Bundle.
 Ensure that you order these services before you start your Security and Compliance Readiness Bundle order.
 * If you are planning to use BYOL licenses for the VMware components, ensure that you have the complete list of BYOL licenses that are required.
 * Some of the services require configuration setup.
 Review each service and ensure that you configure its settings properly, as indicated.